Why You’re in the Wrong Box of the Performance Potential Matrix

 You know your boss is headed into the talent review meeting.
 You’ve updated your resume, had the heart-to-heart, and said your prayers.
 And then… the response, “It went fine… just keep up the good work… oh, and be patient.”
 And you wonder what this performance potential matrix thing is all about.

-But as the holder of the marker, leading hundreds of succession planning conversations inside Verizon and with many clients since then… I’ll tell you right now, yes– candor is key– and so is feedback.
+But as the holder of the marker in these performance potential discussions, leading hundreds of succession planning conversations inside Verizon and with many clients since then… I’ll tell you right now, yes– candor is key– and so is feedback.

 The performance part of the talent review is pretty clear-cut.
 If you’re not knocking it out of the park, no matter how brilliant or talented you are… results matter.
 If you’ve taken over a bad scene that’s not your fault, even better… fix it.That will be great fodder for the next performance-potential discussion.